phaustin/a500_2024/notebooks/cloud_capped_boundary/interactive_vaporflux.md

   toc_window_display: false
 ---

+(vapor_flux)=
-## Add an equation for the vapor mixing ratio
+# Add an equation for the vapor mixing ratio

+This notebook introduces the total eater mixing ration as a new conserved variable, which is entrained in the same way as potential temperature.
+It also introduces a fixed radiative cooling at the top of the mixed layer

 ```{code-cell} ipython3
 :trusted: true